bbbruno/WearAmI/PEIS_tools/README.md

 ﻿# PEIS Middleware Installation Guide
 The following installation guide has been tested on Ubuntu 12.04.5 LTS.

+Note: if the make command generates an error related to the sleep function, import the library unistd.h in the file where the error is raised.
+This problem may occur with newer Ubuntu distros.

 ## 1. PEIS middleware installation guide
 1. Download the middleware from the GitHub repository **mbrx/peisecology**
 2. Move it to the desired folder (e.g. 'Documents/') and extract it